wp-plugins/8tracks-shortcode/readme.txt

 == Changelog ==

 = 1.0 =
-You can now have the shortcode display random mixes by specifying tags.
-Just add a comma-separated list of tags like this: tags = "indie, rock, awesome"
+You can now have the shortcode display random mixes by specifying tags, artists, or a specific dj.
+These features have also been added to the widget, and the button in the post editor.
+Support has also been added for the 8tracks' new collection embeds (Example: http://8tracks.com/mix_sets/collection:645:favorite-artwork/player).

 = 0.99 =
 Added a widget for placing 8tracks mixes in sidebars and footers.
 Also added a button to the tinymce editor which will help with adding mixes to your posts.